nathants/libaws/readme.md

 * Object creation and deletion invoke the trigger.

-* Libaws owns the bucket notification by a deterministic ID.
-A notification with another ID that already targets the same Lambda is preserved, and ensure refuses the conflict rather than creating duplicate invocations.
+* Ensure rejects an existing conflicting notification instead of creating duplicate invocations.

 * Schema: